cognesy/instructor-php/notes/core/deserialization.md

 Need to document how to write and plug in custom field / object deserializer into Instructor.

 Custom deserialization strategy is also needed for partial updates, maybe for streaming too.

+### CanProcessResponseMessage

+To manually process text of response.

+### CanProcessRawResponse

+To work with raw response object.